CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 {{%notice note%}}

-When you enable the `advertise-svi-ip` option, the anycast IP/MAC address pair is not advertised.
+- When you enable the `advertise-svi-ip` option, the anycast IP/MAC address pair is not advertised.
 Be sure **not** to enable both the `advertise-svi-ip` option and the `advertise-default-gw` option at the same time.
 (The `advertise-default-gw` option configures the gateway VTEPs to advertise their IP/MAC address.
 See [Advertising the Default Gateway](../Inter-subnet-Routing#centralized-routing).
+- If your switch is in an MLAG configuration, refer to [Advertise Primary IP Address](../Inter-subnet-Routing/#advertise-primary-ip-address).

 {{%/notice%}}